Skip to main content

 • Document Templates can be created, edited, and managed individually within Blueink.

-• A Bundle Template in Blueink refers to a collection or group of multiple documents that are compiled together for a specific purpose.
+• An Envelope Template in Blueink refers to a collection or group of multiple documents that are compiled together for a specific purpose.

-• Bundle Templates are often used when multiple documents need to be presented, shared, or signed as a single unit.
+• Envelope Templates are often used when multiple documents need to be presented, shared, or signed as a single unit.

-• Users can create a Bundle Template by selecting and combining multiple Document Templates from their Blueink account.
+• Users can create an Envelope Template by selecting and combining multiple Document Templates from their Blueink account.

-• When shared with others, recipients can review and sign all the documents within the bundle template in a streamlined manner.
+• When shared with others, recipients can review and sign all the documents within the envelope template in a streamlined manner.

 Conclusion:

-In summary, while a document template represents an individual file or piece of content, a bundle is a compilation of multiple documents for streamlined presentation, sharing, and signing purposes.
-Blueink provides separate functionalities and features for managing and collaborating on documents and bundles, allowing users to efficiently handle their workflows.
+In summary, while a document template represents an individual file or piece of content, an envelope is a compilation of multiple documents for streamlined presentation, sharing, and signing purposes.
+Blueink provides separate functionalities and features for managing and collaborating on documents and envelopes, allowing users to efficiently handle their workflows.

 Did this answer your question?